 |Quick Facts: Orthotists and Prosthetists|

-$65,060 per year
+$62,670 per year

-$31.28 per hour
+$30.13 per hour

-Orthotists and prosthetists, also called O&P professionals, design medical support devices and measure and fit patients for them.
+Orthotists and prosthetists, also called O&P professionals, design medical supportive devices and measure and fit patients for them.
 These devices include artificial limbs (arms, hands, legs, and feet), braces, and other medical or surgical devices.

-The median annual wage of orthotists and prosthetists was $65,060 in May 2010.
+The median annual wage for orthotists and prosthetists was $62,670 in May 2012.

 Compare the job duties, education, job growth, and pay of orthotists and prosthetists with similar occupations.

 Learn more about orthotists and prosthetists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.